 The Administrator is entitled to a fee which shall not exceed 0.04% per annum of the average Net Asset Value of the Fund, calculated as at each Valuation Point and payable monthly in arrears, subject to an annual minimum fee of US\$45,000 which may be waived.
 The Administrator shall also be entitled to reimbursement out of the assets of the Fund of all agreed transaction charges relating to shareholder activity and out of pocket expenses properly incurred on behalf of the Fund.

 35.3.
 Shariah Advisory Fee

-The Shariah Adviser is entitled to an initial set up fee of US\$6,000 per Fund and an annual fee (payable quarterly) each payable out of the assets of the relevant Fund as follows:
+35.4.
+The Shariah Adviser is entitled to an annual fee of up to US\$5,000 per Fund (payable quarterly in arrears out of the assets of the relevant Fund).
+Share dealing charges